 TD abbrev. stands for Technical Debt.

-From day when a single requirement document has been created technical debt can be taken.
+From the day when a single requirement document has been created technical debt can be taken.
 Here are the types of technical debt:

 - Design TD - usually introduced by oversimplifying system design.